 Get in touch with us on 0141 404 0114 to discuss your requirements or visit our showroom at 238 Battlefield Road, Glasgow G42 9HU to see samples of our wide range of fantastic flooring products.

 Restaurant and bar owners want practical flooring but also want something that will last and perhaps is a little different.
 From easy maintenance to longevity, it’s an investment that is crucial.
 We mentioned some of the benefits for hospitality flooring in our previous blog.
 These still stand but what type of flooring is best to use within a bar or restaurant?

 Luxury Vinyl Tile (LVT) : The attraction with LVT flooring is that it is easy to maintain and there is a wide range to choose from.
-As discussed in our previous blog, Luxury Vinyl Tile replicates the look of wood, stone, slate and marble.
+As discussed in our previous blog post for the Hospitality Sector, Luxury Vinyl Tile replicates the look of wood, stone, slate and marble.
 The beautiful appearance, ease of maintenance and excellent sound and heat insulation ensures that Luxury Vinyl Flooring is a great, cost-effective alternative to the real thing!

 Marmoleum : The benefits include strength and durability when using this very traditional product.
 This is ideal for when you are flooring a bar or restaurant.
 The surface is relatively smooth and resists stains, scratches and wearing out.
 It is one of the hardest wearing products available and is also regularly used in schools and hospitals.
 In addition, one of the many benefits is that it is a completely natural product, using ingredients such as chalk and linseed oil in its manufacturing process.

 Wooden Flooring : There are very few products which come close to the traditional appeal of a real wooden floor, although some get very close.
 Available in a wide range of colours, this generally comes with a pre-lacquered top surface.
 This can be sanded and re-applied, as the product wears thus bringing it back to life.